Spirik/GEM/README.md

 // Note that it should be created in a global scope of the sketch (in order to be passed as a pointer to menu page) GEMAppearance appearanceSettings;

-// Create menu object (its appearance settings will be populated with defaut values) GEM menu(glcd);
+// Create menu object (its appearance settings will be populated with default values) GEM menu(glcd);

 ...